TACIXAT/education/Setup/README.md

 The first time you launch the VM VirtualBox should prompt you to locate the install media.
 We can go and navigate to our XUbuntu ISO and select that.
 If you ever mess this up, which I am known to do, you won't get the prompt and instead see a message `FATAL: No bootable medium found!
 System halted.`.
 Don't panic.
 Just power off the VM.
 Right click and go into Settings.
 Select the Storage tab.
 Under `Controller: IDE` click the CD icon that says Empty.
 Then click the CD icon with an arrow on the far right.
 Select `Choose Optical Virtual Disk File` and navigate to the XUbuntu ISO.

 Now when we boot our system it will boot to the XUbuntu CD.
 VirtualBox will display some informational messages about capturing your mouse and keyboard, and how to release them, you should read those.
 Once the disk is booted we can click Install Xubuntu.
 We'll check download updates while installing and install 3rd party software then clikc Continue.
 We will "erase" our virtual disk, since it is empty, and install Xubuntu and click Install Now.
 Click Continue.
 On this screen select your timezone and click Continue.
 Then select your language and click Continue.
 Enter a Name, I will use a short one for both my name and username so it is easy to login.
 The computer can be named xubuntu-vm.
 Then choose a password.
 Mine will be weak and nothing used elsewhere so if I accidentally type it on screen it won't compromise any of my accounts.
 I am going to select Log in automatically, which is not an option you would want on a normal computer, but this is an educational VM so it is OK.
 Clicking Continue will begin the install.
-I will cut here and come back when the system is ready.
+I will cut here and come back when the install is complete.

+Now that he install is finished we can clikc Restart Now.
+It will give us the opportunity to remove the install disk, since XUbuntu has already done that for us, we can just hit enter to launch the system.

+## Booting

+GRUB menu.
+Older kernels.
+Recovery mode.

+Installing guest additions.